RamVasuthevan/Personal-Website/website/python-notes.markdown

 title: Python Notes
 ---

 I don't really know what I am going to do on this page.
-But I have some notes about the Python Standard Library that I want to save for my future self.
+But I have some notes about the Python standard library that I want to save for my future self.

 ## .islower() (and .isupper())